rajikaimal/react-scaffolder-core/README.md

 # react-scaffolder-core

-Core set of APIs used in react-scaffolder
+Core set of APIs used in react-scaffolder [DEPRECATED]

 > under development (unstable)